FAQ

 After installing Legacy Update, here is what you can expect:

-Attempting to update Microsoft Security Essentials on Windows XP or Vista will display an error message with code 0x80072EFE - “The definition updates couldn't be installed.
+Attempting to update Microsoft Security Essentials or Windows Defender on Windows XP or Vista will display an error message with code 0x80072EFE - “The definition updates couldn't be installed.
 Please try again later.”
 Instead, you will need to manually download and install the final definition update that supported these versions:

 Updating Security Essentials still won’t be possible, because no more updates exist.
 However, once manually installed, these definitions can always be used to scan your PC for malware.